Carlisle United F.C.: 1904–1928: Carlisle United

-Carlisle finished the season in thirteenth place among the nineteen teams in the Combination.
+Carlisle finished the season in 13th place among the 19 teams in the Combination.
 The campaign ended with four successive home matches, the last of these being the local derby with Workington.
 Though Carlisle were safely placed in mid table, Workington were near the top and in with a real chance of promotion to Division One.
-The teams had met a month earlier in Carlisle's last away match of the season which saw the Reds win 3-1.
+The teams had met a month earlier in Carlisle's last away match of the season which saw the Reds win 3–1.
 The return match at Devonshire Park attracted a gate in excess of 10,000 with receipts of no less than £208 thanks to increased admission prices.
-The match ended 1-1 and Workington eventually missed promotion by a single point.
+The match ended 1–1 and Workington eventually missed promotion by a single point.
 Financial troubles had caused Carlisle Red Rose to resign from the Cumberland Senior League the previous summer.
 Fortunately they were later readmitted, playing their home games at the Milholme Bank ground that had just been vacated by United.
 The two sides were then drawn together in the FA Cup First Preliminary Round.
-Carlisle United won 3-0 at Devonshire Park before losing at Barrow in the next round.
-It was not until the end of the season that the City's two leading sides met again.
+Carlisle United won 3–0 at Devonshire Park before losing at Barrow in the next round.
+It was not until the end of the season that the city's two leading sides met again.
 By that time Red Rose had won the Cumberland Cup Final, beating Frizington White Star who had just pipped them for the Cumberland League title.
 On 30 April 1906 United and Red Rose met in a friendly match in aid of the Red Rose club.
-The result was a 1-1 draw.
+The result was a 1–1 draw.

 After the league reorganised four years later the board at United decided it did not suit the club's best interests to be there any longer and the club entered the North Eastern League in place of their reserve team who had previously played in the league and been a founding member.
 When the Carlisle United first team left to join the Football League the reserve team resumed its place in the competition.
 Carlisle United were crowned champions of the North Eastern League in 1922.

 The 1927–28 season was Carlisle's last in the North Eastern League.
-An excellent home record helped them to second in the table finishing a full 10 points behind Champions Sunderland Reserves.
+An excellent home record helped them to second in the table finishing a full 10 points behind champions Sunderland Reserves.
 The close season meant the usual round of applications to join (and be re-elected to) the Football League.
 Carlisle went up against Chester, Durham City (applying for re-election), Nelson and York City.
 On 4 June 1928 a delegation of representatives from Carlisle United took their seats at the Football League meeting in London to hear the results of the vote.
 Carlisle received the second-most votes with 33, and replaced Durham City, who had received just 11 votes, as members of the Football League.